 A toxic work environment is the worst nightmare for any business, creating an unpleasant atmosphere for employees.
 It severely hampers productivity, leads to high employee turnover, and devastates profit margins.

 A study conducted by Rand Corp interviewed 3,066 workers in the United States, revealing that over half of them experienced unpleasant conditions in their workplaces.

-In addition, the Society for Human Resources Management (SHRM) reported in its 2019 literature review that workplace culture racks up a turnover cost of more than $200 billion.
+Furthermore, the Society for Human Resources Management (SHRM) conducted a literature review in 2019, highlighting that the turnover cost attributed to workplace culture exceeds $200 billion.

 How to Fix a Toxic Work Environment

 Fixing an unpleasant workplace culture can be challenging, but it’s certainly doable.
 Unfortunately, not many organizations are proactively building a healthy work culture.

 According to a research from HR.com, only 50% of workplace leadership take actions to fix a toxic office environment.
 This is partly because management lacks the necessary skills to do so.

 As a leader, it is your responsibility to observe, investigate, and resolve the issues which make your organization hostile.